 The ingredients of my bottle of these green flakes resemble a Simon and Garfunkel tune: oregano, marjoram, thyme, basil, rosemary, and sage.
 In the same study that ranked cloves at the top of the herb and spice antioxidant list, all the components of the Italian mix fared well in antioxidant activity.

+Marjoram has the same two active components of oregano and a third, ursolic acid, that act to slow the rate of Alzheimer’s disease, thin the blood to prevent heart attacks, and aid digestion.
 Thyme has anti-inflammatory properties and shows activity that is anti-aging and may protect DNA from transforming to cancer growth.
-It may also prevent clotting of blood.
+It may also prevent the clotting of blood.
 Basil may act as an “adaptogen” making it easier to cope with stress.

 3. Indian Seasoning Mix

 There are many blends of this potent Indian mix but the bottle in my kitchen contains coriander, cumin, turmeric, chili pepper, ginger, cardamom, mustard, cloves, nutmeg, black pepper, and saffron.
 Turmeric is a yellow spice that has been considered a healer in Indian cooking for ages.
 It has antioxidant and anti-inflammatory properties due to its main chemical, curcumin.
 There are now many research studies in animals and humans showing health benefits for turmeric and curcumin in tens of medical illnesses, ranging from heart disease, high cholesterol, diabetes, Alzheimer’s disease, and cancer.

 My advice to protect your health?
 Take the simple step of throwing out the oldy moldy spice bottles in your kitchen and buy some new bottles with organic labels.
 Add spices to your meals, make them colorful and zesty, and take advantage of the bounty of natural healing compounds, the original pharmacy.